Page Reviewed / Updated - Feb. 2019

-Under the Consumer Choice Compact Waiver, Medicaid-eligible, RI residents can receive a variety of assistance services in their homes, communities or assisted living residences, instead of nursing homes.
-Furthermore, the program allows participants their choice of care providers.
-This is relevant to caring for aging parents in that the adult children or other relatives can be hired and compensated as caregivers.
+Under the Global Consumer Choice Compact Waiver, Medicaid-eligible, RI residents can receive a variety of assistance services in their homes, communities, or assisted living residences, instead of nursing homes.
+Furthermore, this program allows participants their choice of care providers.
+This is relevant to caring for aging parents because the adult children or other relatives can be hired and compensated as caregivers.
 To better understand the wide-ranging benefits available under this Waiver, it is helpful to provide some background information.

 In January 2009, the Rhode Island Global Consumer Choice Compact Waiver, also known as the Rhode Island Comprehensive Demonstration, was approved and merged Rhode Island’s state Medicaid plan and the state’s previous 11 Medicaid waivers.
 The new Waiver is intended to give the state more flexibility when it comes to Medicaid programs, and to be more cost efficient.

 The states’ entire Medicaid program, including all the former home and community based senior programs were merged under this global waiver.
 This includes the Personal Choice Program, Home and Community Care Medicaid Wavier, and the Shared Living Program.
 Readers may wish to explore those pages to understand the breadth of services available, as these services continue to be offered under the Global Consumer Choice Compact Waiver.

 This program also offers services to seniors that require home and community based assistance, but who are not fully eligible for Medicaid.
 This is similar to the earlier Home and Community Co-Pay program.